Feel Like You’ve Fallen Into a Black Hole? Interview Follow up Tips

-After a great interview, waiting around (for days, weeks or even longer) while hiring managers make decisions can be agonizing – but that doesn’t mean you should spread that agony around.
+After a great interview, waiting around for an interview follow-up (for days, weeks, or even longer) while hiring managers to make decisions can be agonizing – but that doesn’t mean you should spread that agony around.

 To keep a post-interview feedback vacuum from driving you nuts, be proactive!
 Here are four smart follow-up strategies to head-off a communication “black hole” while staying top-of-mind – and do it all without becoming a pain in the you-know-what:

 At the end of the interview, take the opportunity to gently probe about the hiring process and decision-making timeline for the position.
 If possible, obtain details about:

 - contact information for your interviewer and other decision makers (i.e., correct spelling of names, job titles, email addresses, phone numbers);

 - individuals’ preferred method of communicating;

 - whether it’s permissible to connect on LinkedIn (and if so, do this immediately);

 - next steps in the hiring process.

 Finding out these details will help alleviate your anxiety while you wait, while conveying that you’re proactive, detail-oriented and genuinely interested in the position.